Borisfer/VIPR-Vectorial-Phase-Retrieval-for-microscopy/README.md

 h)	noisy_flag: 0- for design PSFs, 1 - for real measurements(default).

-Part B: define the optical system and measured PSFs.
+* Part B: define the optical system and measured PSFs.

-a)	open ''init_input.mat'' and change the optical parameters to match your setup.
+Open ''init_input.mat'' and change the optical parameters to match your setup.

 Notes: for freely rotating dipole, leave polarization vector as zeros.

-b)	demo - The function load_data_stack.mat loads the z-stack measurements and associated NFP positions which were written in the metadata.

-For your code -  change this function to your own code such that the variable IMG will contain the 3d matrix of the z-stack(recommended to use an odd grid size )

-and that the variable z_stack_pos will contain the vector of NFP positions for the reconstruction.

-Default: the code opens the folder ‘’TP images’’ and reads the Tiff images starting with the letter ‘’T’’.

-We added the z position of the images to the file metadata, to insert your data, remove this line and load the positions in any other way.

-Part C: more advanced optimization parameters.
+* Part C: more advanced optimization parameters.

 a)	IS.I_thr_flag : how to  threshold the data - 1 is for thresholding pixels below IS.thr*max(I) per image I, 2 - threshold pixels below IS.thr*background_std.